What Are Conversion Vehicles? Are They Dangerous?

 For example, a raised roof may feel luxurious and offer more headroom in the vehicle, but the conversion may not hold up to the same standards as the original construction.
 In the event of an accident, the raised roof may detach from the car, exposing the occupants to the outside or allowing them to fall out of the vehicle if it rolls over.
 Installing fancy doors on your car could cause them to jam in the event of a crash, trapping you inside.
 Unfortunately, conversion companies that perform vehicle customizations do not face the same regulations as auto manufacturers and their conversions may pose a significant safety risk.

 If you converted a large van to include a fold-out bed and cabin space for a cross-country trip, it’s important to remember that it still a vehicle, not a moving living space.
 When the vehicle is in motion, all passengers should sit in actual vehicle seats with safety belts fastened.
 It’s also wise to keep in mind that converting your vehicle may void an existing warranty from the manufacturer or dealership.

 Legal Options After an Injury in a Converted Vehicle

 Carefully review the fine print before paying for any type of conversion on your vehicle.
 The conversion company may use outdated methods for performing the conversion, such as using screws to attach a new roof, and these methods may cause serious injuries in the event of a car accident.
 Read the agreement carefully and see if it includes any waivers or release of liability in the event of an accident.
 If you suffer injuries and attempt to file a lawsuit against the company, it could use your signed release or waiver against you.

 If you have sustained injury in a conversion vehicle and your agreement with the company that performed the conversion included such a waiver, don’t worry too much.
-Your attorney can help you determine whether your accident fell within the scope of the liability release, and such releases and waivers rarely hold up in court.
+Working with a Birmingham personal injury lawyer can help you determine whether your accident fell within the scope of the liability release, and such releases and waivers rarely hold up in court.